Characters: Rurouni Kenshin Rivals And Villains

 - Even Jerks Have Standards: Though he's far from the nicest character in the series, even he was surprised by Shishio killing Yumi.

 - Foil: His devotion to slaying evil is just as strong as Kenshin's non-killing vow.
 In that way, the two are remarkably similar men of their time.

 - Guile Hero/Magnificent Bastard: Dependent on how you look at him.
 More obvious in Shin Kyoto Hen where he intimidates Chō by his mere reputation as a no-holds barred Shinsengumi torturer/interrogator to spill the beans on the whole of Shishio's plans.

 - During the battle at Mount Hiei, Saitou reveals to Aoshi that he already had rough knowledge of the base's interior and was using the battles as distractions to mask his imminent sneak attack on Shishio.

 - Happily Married: His wife, Tokio, is never shown on screen, though the others speculate that she must be like a goddess.
 Watsuki felt the need to put a note in the panel explaining that Saitou being married is historical fact.

 - Historical Hero Upgrade: Though more of an Anti-Hero.

-- Jack-of-All-Trades: He's extremely versatile in many areas; as a fighter he's a a capable swordsman and hand-to-hand combat specialist, and also serving as the Smart Guy of Kenshin's group
+- Jack-of-All-Trades: He's extremely versatile in many areas; as a fighter he's a capable swordsman and hand-to-hand combat specialist, and also serves as the Smart Guy of Kenshin's group.

 - The Lancer: Being one of Kenshin's main rivals, he serves as this role along with Sanosuke.
 He often warns Kenshin on the dangers of his non-killing vow and often goes for the most pragmatic route.